ordercloud-api/angular-client/MIGRATION_GUIDE.md

     this.OcOrders.List('Incoming', {searchOn: ['ID', 'FromCompanyID'], sortBy: ['ID', 'ToCompanyID']})
     ```

 * List models have been replaced with a generic `ListPage` model that takes a type parameter for the item.
+Any premium search list that has facets should use `ListPageWithFacets`

     Before: